This small town is the perfect getaway one hour from Toronto

 A perfect example is Elora.
 Located just north of Guelph, this small town is known for its natural beauty and local charm.

-One place you may already have heard of in Elora is the famous Elora Gorge.
+One place you probably already know in Elora is the famous Elora Gorge.

 Located on the western side of the city, this conservation area covers over 350 acres of natural land.
 The Grand River flows right through it, and provides countless opportunities for a great photograph or picnic lunch.
 A campground is also available if you want to stay the weekend.